AMC Javelin: 1971

-From 1971, the AMX was no longer available as a two-seater.
+Three models were available: the base Javelin, SST, and AMX.
+Starting with the 1971 model year, the AMX was no longer a separate two-seater line.
 It evolved into a premium high-performance edition of the Javelin.
+The base version included vinyl upholstered bucket seats in four colors, full carpeting, molded door panels with integral armrests, and full-length body side pinstripes.
+The SST model included additional bright moldings and full-wheel covers.
+The interior featured upgraded upholstery, simulated burled walnut trim in the dashboard and door panels, a "rim-blow" sports steering wheel, and other enhancements.
+In addition to the standard 360 CID V8 engine, the AMX included engine-turned interior trim, sports console, dual outside rearview mirrors, rear spoiler, 14x6-inch spoke-style wheels with E70x14 fiberglass belted tires with raised white letters, a heavy-duty clutch, and a unique grille.
+The only tire upgrade for the AMX was E60x15 raised while letters with 15-inch "slot-style wheels.

-The new Javelin-AMX incorporated several racing modifications and AMC advertised it as "the closest thing you can buy to a Trans-Am champion".
+The new Javelin-AMX incorporated several racing modifications, and AMC advertised it as "the closest thing you can buy to a Trans-Am champion".
 The car had a fiberglass full-width cowl induction hood, as well as spoilers front and rear for high-speed traction.
-Testing at the Ontario Motor Speedway by Penske Racing Team recorded that the 1971 Javelin AMX's rear spoiler added 100 lb of downforce.
-Mark Donohue also advised AMC to make the AMX's grille flush for improved airflow, thus the performance model received a stainless steel mesh screen over the standard Javelin's deep openings.
+Testing at the Ontario Motor Speedway by the Penske Racing Team recorded that the 1971 Javelin AMX's rear spoiler added 100 lb of downforce.
+Mark Donohue also advised AMC to make the AMX's grille flush for improved airflow.
+Thus, the performance model received a stainless steel mesh screen over the standard Javelin's deep openings.

-The performance-upgrade "Go Package" provided the choice of a 360 or 401 4-barrel engine, and included "Rally-Pac" instruments, a handling package for the suspension, "Twin-Grip" limited-slip differential, heavy-duty cooling, power-assisted disc brakes, white-letter E60x15 Goodyear Polyglas tires (on 15x7-inch styled slotted steel wheels) used on the Rebel Machine, a T-stripe hood decal, and a blacked-out rear taillight panel.
+The performance-upgrade "Go Package" provided the choice of a 360 or 401 4-barrel engine and included "Rally-Pac" instruments, a handling package for the suspension, "Twin-Grip" limited-slip differential, heavy-duty cooling, power-assisted disc brakes, white-letter E60x15 Goodyear Polyglas tires (on 15x7-inch styled slotted steel wheels) used on the Rebel Machine, a T-stripe hood decal, and a blacked-out rear taillight panel.

 The 3244 lb 1971 Javelin AMX with a 401 CID V8 ran the quarter-mile in the mid-14 second range at 93 mph on low-lead, low-octane gas.